 Does a Propane Fire Pit Keep Mosquitoes Away?

-Generally speaking, most propane fire pits will not inherently keep mosquitos away from you.
+Generally speaking, most propane fire pits won't keep mosquitos away.
 Wood fire pits can often have certain items added to the fire to help repel bugs further, but you won’t be able to burn anything besides propane in most gas fire pits.
 As a result, you’ll likely need to find another way to repel bugs.

 How Heavy Are Portable Propane Fire Pits?

-Are All Fire Pits Approved For Camping in an RV?
+Are All Portable Fire Pits Approved For Camping in an RV?

 Fire pits provide heat and light to otherwise dark and cold nights spent outdoors.
-They are an important part of a camping trip as they take the bite out of the chilly weather, leaving you all warm and cozy.
-However, not all fire pits are approved for camping in an RV.
-Make sure you read the specifications and information provided before investing in a model.
+They're an important part of a camping trip as they take the bite out of the chilly weather, leaving you all warm and cozy.
+Not all fire pits are approved for camping in an RV, however, so make sure you read the specifications and information provided before investing in a model.